-The Company is increasingly focused on the primary loan markets as a source of attractive economic infrastructure debt opportunities.
-The Investment Adviser has sourced bilateral loans and participated in "club" deals, where a small number of lenders join together, and the Company has also participated in more widely-syndicated infrastructure loans.
+The primary loan markets are an increasingly important opportunity for the Company.
+The Investment Adviser has sourced bilateral loans and participated in "club" deals, where a small number of lenders join together.
+The Company has also participated in more widely-syndicated infrastructure loans.

 Primary market loans often have favourable economics because the Company, as lender, benefits from upfront lending fees.
+As the Company has grown, primary market investment activity has grown to surpass secondary market investments, with 70% of the portfolio comprising primary investments as at 31 March 2019.